TheWilley/Simon/README.md

 # simon-says

-This is a React implementation of the game "Simon Says" where a sequence is played and the player have to repeat the same sequence.
+This is a React implementation of the memorization game "Simon Says" where a sequence is played and the player have to repeat the same sequence.

 The game was made to sharpen my React knowledge and because it's fun.

 ## How To Use
-Simply go to the [official webpage](https://thewilley.github.io/simon-says/) to get started, ro run the app yourself by following these steps:
+Simply go to the [official webpage](https://thewilley.github.io/simon-says/) to get started, or run the app yourself by following these steps:

 ```bash
 # Clone this repository